Anderson Injury Lawyers | August 29, 2016 | Car Accidents

-If you live in Texas, you’ve likely been renewing your drivers license for years.
-But are there restrictions to drivers license renewals?
+If you live in Texas, you’ve likely been renewing your driver’s license for years.
+But are there restrictions on driver’s license renewals?
 How old is too old to drive?

-There is no upper age limit to drive in Texas.
-However, if you’re above the age of 79 and want to renew your license, you will be required to appear in person and to pass a vision test.
+There is no upper age limit to driving in Texas.
+However, if you’re above the age of 79 and want to renew your license, you will be required to appear in person and pass a vision test.